Gemba/skyscraper/docs/FRONTENDS.md

 ROMs are expected to be in the input folder `/home/<USER>/ROMs/<PLATFORM>` for every `<PLATFORM>` you scrape.

-Media filepaths (screenshots, marquees, videos, aso.) are not explicitly stored in the gamelist file.
+Media filepaths (screenshots, marquees, videos, aso.) are not held in the gamelist file.
 This is ES-DE default.
 However, Skyscraper will put the media files into the `downloaded_media` folder (e.g.
 `~/ES-DE/downloaded_media/<PLATFORM>/screenshots/` for screenshots) from where ES-DE will pick them up.
 ES-DE does not support textures currently.
+Any manual or fanart data present in the cache will be put automagically into `~/ES-DE/downloaded_media/<PLATFORM>` where ES-DE will load it.

 !!! tip